energylab/gacela/README.md

 echo $post->content;
 ```

+## Validation

+Right here seems like a good place to take a second and explain how validation works in Gacela.

+By default Gacela uses the field meta data from the Mapper to perform validation.
+For example, if you have a field
+declared as an integer in the underlying resource, then only integer values would validate as true for the field in
+the Model.

+Gacela currently supports the following data types natively:

+- Binary
+- Bool
+- Date
+- Decimal
+- Enum
+- Float
+- Guid
+- Int
+- Set
+- String
+- Time

+Validating to make sure that the input data matches the underlying data type is great and all, but what about
-Now, what if we only want to allow users with email addresses from the gacela.com domain?
+validating data for complex business rules?
+For example, what if we only want to allow users with email addresses
+from the gacela.com domain?

+The simplest solution in this case is to simply extend the validate() method in the model.

 ```php
 <?php